sgtcaze/Tutorial/Resources/Particles.md

 townaura
 witchMagic

-Spigot 1.8 particle names (use these for packetName[1]/ the second String arg of "spawnParticles.")
+Spigot 1.8 particle names (use these for packetName[1]/ the second String argument of "spawnParticles.")

 EXPLOSION_NORMAL
 EXPLOSION_LARGE